EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/02-system-overview.md

 ## Storage

-There are three different storage systems available on the current ARCHER2 service:
+There are four different storage systems available on the current ARCHER2 service:

 * Home file systems
 * Work file systems
+* NVMe solid state file system (not discussed in this course)
-* RDF as a Service (RDFaaS)
+* RDF as a Service (RDFaaS) (not discussed in this course)

 ### Home